verdaux/BookNotes/Phrases/Cool phrases 3.md

 - [ ] Ahoy Ahoy!
 You have the wrong number.
 - [ ] You sit on a throne of lies.
 - [ ] Dil ka achha hone ki wajah se...
 [I'll do something]
+- [ ] No shame in the wanking game.
+- [ ] Landed on my feet.
+- [ ] Glad to see you make it to the other side.